sambourgault/cart415/README.md

 # cart415 - PROCESS JOURNAL
 this repo holds sam's attempts to dive into game design.

+## March 19th, 2018

+The final prototype is now built.
+This one is closer to what I aim as a potential game/interactive experience developer than the two previous ones.
+I feel that the sound is particularly interesting in this work.
+I produced a simple ambient soundtrack in Ableton Live for the first scene using principles of dark techno music and I found a free sample of audio recorded in a grocery store for the second scene.
+The contrast between both tracks reveal something uncanny about the whole.
+Like if one was in a dream.

+*Description*
+This prototype exhibits a first-person perspective of a discussion between four creatures composed of different tanks' parts.
+One of them leads the conversation, talking about identity, real and virtual.
+Here the 3D objects speak up about their situation.
+This game is for them to express themselves, not for the player.
+The player is part of the discussion, certainly, but does s/he really have autonomy in this world praising freedom?

+* Press SPACE when you are done reading a bit of dialogue.

 ## March 18th, 2018

 The navmesh is working finally in sync with the animator.
 The first scene is almost done.
 I just need to add the "beauty" component (aesthetic coherence) and the sounds.

 This prototype became a bit weird.
 But I feel that after listening the distorted tanks discussing about humanity, it makes sense to end up in the alley of a super market.
 It acts as a balm of oblivion.
 The music in this scene will be oddly soft and gentle.
-In contrast to the first scene, in which techno is playing.
+In contrast to the first scene, in which dark techno is playing.

 ## March 16th, 2018